Executive Diploma in Mass Communication

 A detailed instance of important events in the industry is elaborated to the candidates via the means of case studies.
 Observational sessions are organised and mock interviews based on the current trend of the industry are used as a tool to prepare candidates for the future.

-The entire program takes up a total of six months, thus living up to the promise that its title carries.
-This course span of six months involves the assessment and examinations and any other activities included in the programme such as the Interactive session, the case studies etc.
+The course is scheduled to take up a time of 6 months.
+The modules and sessions have been designed as per the 6 months deadline and hence, carry a distributed sense among themselves.
+This course involves the assessment and examinations and any other activities included in the programme such as the Interactive session, the case studies etc.

 Examination and Certification